Are Mouse Traps Enough for a Rodent Problem?◀ Back To Blog

 Why do mouse traps not always work?

 Mice are smart.
-Mice have a keen sense of smell and by avoid traps if they smell human odor or dead mouse smell and be repelled.
+Mice have a keen sense of smell and may be repelled and avoid traps if they smell a human odor or dead mouse smell.

 There are not enough traps for the infestation.
 Setting a few mouse traps may certainly catch mice, but that is if the traps are placed in the right areas and enough of them.
 Mice are prolific breeders.
 A female house mice can give birth when they are only two months old, and they are able to have to up to a dozen babies every three weeks.